amarantha-k/cbas/_drafts/4_error.md

     SELECT *
     FROM GleambookUser user;

-Assume we have a typo in "GleambookUser" which misses the ending "s", we will get an identifier resolution error as follows:
+Let's assume we have a spelling mistake in the "GleambookUser" and we missed the ending "s", we will get the following identifier resolution error:

     Error: Cannot find dataset GleambookUser in dataverse Default nor an alias with name GleambookUser!